 READ MORE: 12 Best Things to Do in Joshua Tree

 Jalama Beach, located about an hour north of Santa Barbara, is one of the best places to camp on the beach in California.
+This beach feels super remote and pristine, with not a house to be seen for miles!
 The campsites on the lower loop (sites 53-64) have the BEST views as close as you can get to the ocean.
+Sleeping on the sand and hearing the waves crash is the best feeling.
 These sites go fast, so make sure you reserve a few months before!

 June Lake – Oh Ridge Campground